 There are different types of contrast used for imaging studies.
 The contrast used for CT is an iodinated contrast (contrast that has iodine).
 Iodinated contrast (CT contrast) is different from contrast that you get during MRI exams.

 Iodinated contrast can be given in 2 ways: orally (by mouth) and through an intravenous (IV) catheter (thin, flexible tube) in your arm or central venous catheter (CVC), such as an implanted port.

-If your doctor has ordered a CT with oral contrast, you’ll be asked if you are allergic to iodinated contrast or artificial sweeteners (either Fontana® or Splenda®) when you check in for your appointment.
+If your doctor has ordered a CT with oral contrast, you’ll be asked if you’re allergic to iodinated contrast when you check in for your appointment.
 Depending on whether you have these allergies, you will get 1 of the oral contrast solutions listed below.
 Both work the same way, are used for the same purpose, and are safe even if you have diabetes.

 - Diluted barium sweetened with saccharin.
 You will get this option if you’re allergic to iodinated contrast.

 If you’re getting oral contrast, you will start drinking it before your scan.
 This will give the contrast solution time to move into your bowels (intestines).